hexbyt3/PLZA-Seed-Finder/README.md

 4. Only ~1 in 4,096 shinies are valid Shiny Alphas

 Without seed searching, finding valid Shiny Alphas is nearly impossible.

-### Can I use the same seed for different Pokémon?

-No!
-Each seed produces a **specific set of properties**:
-- Different species have different gender ratios
-- Different encounters have different flawless IV counts
-- Personal Info affects ability slots
-- The seed that produces a shiny male Sprigatito won't produce a shiny female Fennekin

-Always search for seeds per Pokémon/encounter combination.

 ### How do I know if my generated Pokémon is valid?